Sydney J. Yard: Career

 In June 1899, Yard applied for a passport.
-He traveled to London and sketched landscapes in Scotland.
+He traveled to London, England and sketched landscapes in Scotland.
 Shortly after his return, in April 1900, Yard had a solo exhibition at the Vickery, Atkins & Torrey gallery in San Francisco.
 The San Francisco Call gave the following review:

-In 1900, he was in Monterey, California, and did watercolors of the sea, pine trees, and the rocky shores.
+Yard moved to Monterey, California in 1900.
+He painted watercolors of the sea, pine trees, and the rocky shores.
 In Pacific Grove, California he painted a scene of pine trees in shadows and sunlight.

-Yard continued to live and paint in San Jose until he moved to Oakland in 1904, and opened a studio in Montgomery Block in San Francisco and began teaching.
+Yard continued to live and paint in San Jose until he moved to Oakland, California in 1904, and opened a studio in the Montgomery Block in San Francisco and began teaching.
 In Oakland he exhibited at the Oakland Art Fund in 1904.
 There he became friends with Mary DeNeale Morgan and Charles Chapel Judson.
 At the Oakland Art Fund, Yard displayed six paintings.

-In 1905, he relocated to the art colony of Carmel-by-the-Sea.
+In 1905, Yard relocated to the art colony of Carmel-by-the-Sea where he purchased a cottage.
 He survived the 1906 San Francisco earthquake.
-In 1908, Yard designed his house on Lincoln Street and 7th Avenue, and Michael J. Murphy (builder) built it.
+Yard's decision to move his studio in Carmel influenced artists like Laura W. Maxwell to follow suit.
+In 1908, Yard designed a larger house on Lincoln Street and 7th Avenue in Carmel.
+Michael J. Murphy (builder) built it.
 He later added an art studio, where he had regular showings.
 He showed his work at the Del Monte Art Gallery between 1907 and 1909.
-In 1908, Yard exhibited at the Oakland Free Library and the Berkley Art Association.
-He was a member of the Carmel Arts and Crafts Club.
+In 1908, Yard exhibited at the Hotel Del Monte, the Oakland Free Library and the Berkley Art Association.
+He was a member and curator for annual exhibitions at the Carmel Arts and Crafts Club.

+Yard's last major show was at the Vickery, Atkins & Torrey in San Francisco in 1908.
+Critics said it was "the most important collection of Yard's work ever presented at one time."

+Techniques employed

+Working in water color, Yard's style was one of detail with a focus on color harmony.
+Some painting techniques he used are layering, wet-on-wet, dry brush, and glazing.
+He captured the effects of natural light in his paintings, often depicting the same scene at different times of day.

 Works

-Death
+Death and legacy

 Yard died on January 2, 1909, at age 54, in Carmel-by-the-Sea, from a heart attack on the steps of the Carmel Post Office.

 After his death, his works were exhibited at the American Art Gallery in New York and the Alaska–Yukon–Pacific Exposition in Seattle.
-His watercolors continued to display at Vickery's, the Oakland's Orpheum Theatre, and the Gump Gallery in San Francisco.
+His watercolors continued to display at Vickery's, the Oakland's Orpheum Theatre, and the Gump's Gallery in San Francisco.
+The Rabjohn & Morcom gallery in San Francisco showed a group of his watercolors in his memory as did Vickery, Atkins & Torrey.

+Yard's artworks form part of the collections at the San Diego Museum of Art and Cantor Arts Center at Stanford University.
+Additionally, his piece titled "Hills and Clouds" and will be displayed at the U.S. Embassy in Sweden.